Ultimately, how well a dental practice website does in the search engines directly hinges on the quality of its online dental content.

 The real engaging posts (the remaining 25,000 or so) got read, retweeted, and shared.
 Some multiple times.

-The truth is that engaging content is like a Swiss Army knife.
-Just like the one below…
+The truth is that engaging content is like a Swiss army knife.

 You may have it in your back pocket, but if you aren’t entirely sure how you’re going to use it, then it’s pretty useless.